AVShutov/2048-sample/README.md

 3. kubeconfig will be copied to your local `~/.kube/microk8s`

+4. (Optional) Build and push to ghcr.io the new docker container tag with [GitHub Action](https://github.com/AVShutov/2048-sample/actions/workflows/docker-image.yml).
+The new image tag will be redeployed automatically via ArgoCD.

 Note.
 In case you have your own domain you can attach it to AWS Elastic ip you'll get from the terraform output.
 Cert-manager will take care of the TLS certificates.